 In order to make the trail more accessible, repairs and developments to stiles and gates were required.
-In total, one gate and three kissing gates were installed and several stiles repaired or replaced.
-Two interpretation boards and two fingerposts were designed, made and installed in appropriate places.
-Five hundred trail guide leaflets were designed and printed, and are now available in Cosgroves shop Rimington, and Clitheroe Tourist Information Centre, as well as two local caravan parks.
+In total, 1 gate and 3 kissing gates were installed and several stiles repaired or replaced.
+2 interpretation boards and 2 fingerposts were designed, made and installed in appropriate places.
+500 trail guide leaflets were designed and printed, and are now available in Cosgroves shop Rimington, and Clitheroe Tourist Information Centre, as well as two local caravan parks.

 An online map has been produced along with information about all the sites on the trail.
 This can be accessed from QR codes on the interpretation boards and the leaflet.

-A formal launch of the trail took place in August 2021, which included walking the trail.
+A formal launch of the trail took place on the 22nd August 2021, which included walking the trail.
 The trail was also included in the Pendle Hill Landscape Partnerships September walking festival and was included in the Clitheroe Ramblers programme.